Residence Hall Application

 Apply early.
 Your place on the Housing Assignment List is based on the date of receipt of the completed application and $150 deposit.
 Authorize credit card payment to Eastern Arizona College.
 You may also pay with a credit card by calling the Fiscal Office at 1-800-678-3808 Ext.
 8223.

-Within two weeks of mailing, you should receive a letter acknowledging receipt.
+Within two weeks of submission, you should receive an email acknowledging receipt.

 By mid-May (December for Spring Semester Housing), our returning students will have completed their reservation process and the Housing Office can determine the number of spaces available for new students.

-In early June (mid-December for Spring Semester Housing), a Housing assignment letter along with a roommate preference questionnaire will be mailed to applicant.
-From that point on, assignment letters are mailed to new applicants to fill spaces as they may come available throughout the reservation period.
+In early June (mid-December for Spring Semester Housing), a Housing assignment letter along with a roommate preference questionnaire will be emailed to applicant.
+From that point on, assignment letters are emailed to new applicants to fill spaces as they may come available throughout the reservation period.

-Communication will be by U.S. Mail or e-mail, and occasionally by telephone.
+Communication will be by email or U.S. mail, and occasionally by telephone.
 It is your responsibility to access these communications in a timely manner.
 The Housing Office is available throughout the year to verify receipt of applications/deposits and check on hall space availability.

 Campus Housing Waiting List

 Do not panic!
 Waiting lists are a normal part of campus housing.
 If you are placed on a waiting list, please call the Housing Office at 1-800-678-3808 Ext.
 8605 to determine your current status.
 College students' plans change constantly and the waiting list can change from moment to moment.
-Residence hall spaces become available continually throughout the reservation process, but you may want to consider temporary off-campus housing options if you are on a waiting list, just in case space does not become available.
+Residence hall spaces become available continually throughout the reservation process.
 You can contact the Housing Office to check your reservation status at any time.

 Residence Towers Waiting List